ocpp-balanz/balanz/docs/source/smartcharging.rst

 When an EV charging sesison starts - typically as a result of scanning an RFID tag - the *blocking profile* will cause the charger to enter the ``SuspendedEVSE`` state.
 This state indicates that no offer can be made by the charger. balanz will then quickly (subject to availability and priority) make an offer to the charger by deleting the *blocking profile* (the one with a zero allocation) thus exposing the *minimum profile*.
 This allows a transaction to start with the minimum offer presented by the first profile (6A).
+Note, that some EVs will not trigger a transaction start in this scenario, but will simply remain in the ``SuspendedEV`` state until it is ready to receive an offer.
+In that case, subsequent offers are also done using the mechanism described above.

-All subsequent changes to offers/allocations will be made by setting a ``TxProfile``.
+If a transaction is started, all subsequent changes to offers/allocations will be made by setting a ``TxProfile``.
 This has the advantage that such offer will automatically be invalidated once a transaction stops.
 The first time a `TxProfile` setting is done for a transaction, balanz will restore *blocking profile* in order to be ready for the next charging session.

 Delayed Charging